 Head north from here to Bude.
 The northernmost village in Cornwall, Bude offers the best of both worlds.
 Here you can enjoy great food, drinks and sightseeing, as well as unique nature and unparalleled views.

-Still not sure where to stay in Cornwall?
+Still not sure of the best area to stay in Cornwall for you?
 Don’t worry, we’ve got you covered!

 Now, let’s take a look, in more detail, at the five best towns and villages to stay in Cornwall.
 Each is a little different from the last so be sure to pick the one that’s right for you!

-St Ives is our pick for where to stay in Cornwall if you’re visiting for the first time.
+St Ives is our pick for the best place in Cornwall to stay if you’re visiting for the first time.
 It is set in the south of Cornwall and is known for its white-sand beaches, winding narrow alleys, colourful fisherman’s cottages and its myriad of shops and pubs.

 Its also home to two high-profile attractions, the Barbara Hepworth Museum and the Tate Gallery, where you can see incredible works of art by local artists.